soup-bowl/opensim-sandbox/standalone/readme.md

 * **OpenSimulator** begins when the database instance reports it has finished initialising.
 It will create a db, populate it, then advertise that it is ready to accept connections.

 Once the `docker-compose up` command is reporting all instances as done, you can visit the grid info page at [localhost:8080](http://localhost:8080).

+### OpenSimulator

+OpenSimulator will load in our three configuration files.
+Left untouched, it will instruct OpenSim to operate:

+* In Standalone grid mode, meaning the region, estates, users and their inventories are all stored within this one instance.
+* Tells OpenSimulator we want our data stored in the counterpart MariaDB (MySQL) database.
+* Create a Region at vector point 1000,1000 (what does this mean?
+[Sheldon explains it well](https://youtu.be/Xk_sAi9mgxg?t=24)).
+  * We also tie an estate owner account to be created with this region, called **Govenor Linden** (play on the [Linden Labs NPC](https://secondlife.fandom.com/wiki/Governor_Linden)).

+Open started, you

 ## Changing configurations